dioveath/printer-app/README.md

 ### Version 0.1.1
-- Auto-print receipt on accepting order
+- Auto-print receipt on accepting order (done)
-- Receipt needs to have the expected delivery time
+- Receipt needs to have the expected delivery time (done)
+- Cash orders need to be red and highlighted (pending)
+- Enable ring notification on background
 - Create customizable printer receipt system